• Skip to main content

 • Do you provide accessibility options?
 Curbside Theater suits audiences with varying disabilities.
 Please contact us if you have questions about accessibility at a specific location.

-• Why so late?
+• Why are outdoor shows so late?
 We start at dusk so our stage lights are visible.
+In late August and beginning of September, that’s about 8:30pm.
+By October, it’s about an hour earlier.

 • Will you do a pro bono show?
 We waive our fee for organizations that help under-served communities.
 Please reach out if you are interested.